Voilett-Roze/asus/User-scripts.md

 ### update-notification
 Called when the scheduled new firmware version availability check detects there's a new firmware available for download.
 See [update notification example](https://github.com/RMerl/asuswrt-merlin.ng/wiki/update-notification-example) for more info.

 ### qos-start
 Called when Traditional QOS or Cake are done creating their stop/start script, and before running it.
 You can use this script to modify the /etc/cake-qos.conf config file (contains variables used by Cake) or /tmp/qos (generated for both modes, to create/remove the tc qdisc/rule entries).
 This script gets one argument passed as parameter, which will contain "init" (when about to start QOS) or "rules" (when iptables rules have been configured for Traditional QOS).
 This script is run in a blocking call and will pause starting QOS until it completes.

+### wgserver-stop and wgserver-start
+Called when the WireGuard server is stopped or started.

+### wgclient-stop and wgclient-start
+Called when a WireGuard client is stopped or started.
+The client unit number (1-5) is passed to the script as argument.

 ## Postconf scripts